rodmax/react-playground/README.md

 - [x] MVP based on react and redux
 - [ ] play with react/redux DevTools
 - [ ] routing
-- [ ] add some mainstream react third party
+- [ ] play with some mainstream react third party
     - [ ] react forms
     - [x] something to help working with REST
     - [x] redux-saga